itosue/self-introduction/README.md

 Hi!
 I'm itosue, an engineer working in Osaka.
 I attended "English for Opensource developers 2nd session" held on 5/31 2014.
-I enjoy coding some tools to make my daily life better and hope to be a one of OSS supporter(or developer if I could?).
+I enjoy coding some tools to make my daily life better and hope to be a OSS supporter(or developer if I can).
-I'd like to communicate with overseas engineers in English so I want to improve my English comunication skills.
+I'd like to communicate with overseas engineers in English so I want to improve my English communication skills.
-Take it easy to talk to me when take a class with me and have fun together!
+Take it easy to talk to me when take a class with me and let's have fun together!
 Thanks ;-)
 [twitter](https://twitter.com/itosue)